 Have you ever felt pain in your forehead that made you want to pinch the bridge of your nose or hold your head in your hands?
 A headache between eyebrows can be incredibly uncomfortable and negatively impact your ability to go about your daily routines.
 While you feel the pain around your eyebrows, it is actually occurring underneath.
 If you start to have an eyebrow headache more frequently, then you may want to see a doctor for headache and migraine treatment.
-There are several reasons why you might be experiencing eyebrow headaches and treatment options depending on the specific root cause.
-Here’s what you need to know about a headache in between eyebrows and how to experience lasting pain relief.
+There are several reasons why you might be experiencing eyebrow headaches, and treatment options depend on the specific root cause.
+Here’s what you need to know about a headache in the eyebrow area and how to experience lasting pain relief.

 What Causes a Headache Between the Eyebrows?